-If you have a bathroom with no external windows or you don’t want to leave a window open in the middle of winter you are going to need a working bathroom extractor fan to remove steam and odors.
-Steam fogs mirrors and drops condensation onto surfaces where mold can form and rot may occur; while odors can obviously be unpleasant for subsequent visitors to the bathroom.
+Even if your bathroom is blessed with windows, a bathroom extractor fan is essential for helping to quickly clear steam and smells before they disrupt your home.
+Steam fogs mirrors and drops condensation onto surfaces where mould can form and rot may occur; while odours can obviously be unpleasant for subsequent visitors to the bathroom.

 How to choose a bathroom extractor fan